-Until November 10th.
+November 4th.
 For those who can take the heat, there are 100 homemade chilis along with 29 restaurants chilis being sampled at this year’s event in Chastain Park.
 Bluegrass tunes, brussel sprout bobbing and a ROMP 5k await!

 How Much to Budget